How Wide Is 3 Millimeters

 The seemingly insignificant size of 3 millimeters takes on significant importance in many fields:

 • Medicine: In medical imaging (like MRI or CT scans), a difference of 3 millimeters can be crucial for precise diagnosis and treatment planning.
 This small difference can distinguish between healthy and diseased tissue or pinpoint the exact location of a tumor.
-In surgical procedures, accuracy down to the millimeter is paramount for successful outcomes.
+In surgical procedures, accuracy down to the millimeter is essential for successful outcomes.
 Consider the precision needed in microsurgery or ophthalmic procedures where 3mm can significantly impact a patient's outcome.

 • Manufacturing: In manufacturing, especially in microelectronics and precision engineering, 3 millimeters often represents a significant tolerance.
 In the production of microchips, components are measured and manufactured to tolerances of micrometers (millionths of a meter), highlighting the importance of even smaller dimensions than 3mm.
 The manufacturing of many small precision parts, such as screws, hinges or watch components, requires meticulous control to within millimeters.